Holocaust and Genocide Education Certificate Program: History and Pedagogy

 Minnesota will require Holocaust & Genocide Education in all public schools beginning in the 2026–27 school year.
 As a leader who testified in support of this legislation and serves as Co‑Chair of the MN Department of Education’s Task Force on implementation, I am committed to ensuring educators are fully prepared for this vital work.

-To meet the statewide need for high‑quality professional development, I’ve designed the Holocaust & Genocide Education: History and Pedagogy Certificate Program.
-This comprehensive training experience equips teachers with accurate historical content, sound pedagogy & classroom‑ready, primary-source-based resources.
-Educators will gain the knowledge, skills, confidence necessary to teach this difficult history responsibly and effectively.
+To meet the statewide need for high‑quality professional development, I’ve designed a Holocaust & Genocide Education Certificate Program in History and Pedagogy.
+This comprehensive training experience equips teachers with accurate historical content, sound pedagogy and classroom‑ready, primary-source-based resources.
+Educators will gain the knowledge, skills, and confidence necessary to teach this difficult history responsibly and effectively.

 This Certificate Program is built on extensive research in Holocaust and genocide education and decades of professional teacher training experience in the U.S. and internationally.